Fudan-iGEM/2023-wiki/docs/src/description.md

 ### 2. Symbiotic System

 We have established a symbiotic system in which cyanobacteria serve as carbon-fixing power cells, while genetically-equipped *E. coli* take on the roles of consumer and functional executor.
-Inspired by [ShanghaiTech_2022](https://2022.igem.wiki/shanghaitech-china/)[^17], we integrated the *CscB* gene into cyanobacteria to express the sucrose channel for **enhanced secretion**.
+Inspired by [ShanghaiTech iGEM 2022](https://2022.igem.wiki/shanghaitech-china/)[^17], we integrated the *CscB* gene into cyanobacteria to express the sucrose channel for **enhanced secretion**.
 Alongside this, we equipped *E. coli* with *SacC* gene to improve its sucrose **absorption and utilization**.

   <div style="text-align: center;" >
     <img src="https://static.igem.wiki/teams/4765/wiki/description/11symbiotic-system.png" style='width:80%'>